-Regenerative medicine has a different goal.
-Rather than mask the pain temporarily, regenerative medicine aims to provide the affected joint with the necessary cellular components to accelerate the body’s natural healing process.
+We have a different goal.
+Rather than mask the pain temporarily, our treatments aim to provide the affected joint with the necessary components to accelerate the body’s natural healing process.
 This encourages the repair of damaged tissue at the cellular level and new, healthy cell growth.
 These advanced treatments are non-surgical and non-invasive.
-As long as there is still some healthy cartilage left to work with, most osteoarthritis patients can still receive regenerative treatments, even in severe cases like late in stage 3.
+As long as there is still some healthy cartilage left to work with, most osteoarthritis patients can still receive treatments, even in severe cases like late in stage 3.

-Find out if you are a candidate for revolutionary regenerative medicine treatments for osteoarthritis by contacting our practice and setting up your complimentary consultation.
+Find out if you are a candidate for revolutionary treatments for osteoarthritis by contacting our practice and setting up your complimentary consultation.